Microchip-MPLAB-Harmony/core_apps_pic32mx/apps/system/console_debug/sys_console_debug_usb_read_write/readme.md

     ![select_inf_location](images/select_inf_location.png)

 **Note:**
-- As an option, to specify the driver, you may open the device manager and expand the Ports (COM & LPT) tab, and right click on ìUpdate Driver SoftwareÖî
+- As an option, to specify the driver, you may open the device manager and expand the Ports (COM & LPT) tab, and right click on ‚ÄúUpdate Driver Software‚Ä¶‚Äù

     ![cdc_d1a](images/cdc_d1a.png)